-However, the question here is that whether or not you can change the file types in your Windows 10 pc.
+The question here is whether or not you can change the file types on your Windows pc.
 Well, this entirely depends on the file itself.
-When it comes to changing the file type of a certain file, you can not just rely on changing the filename extension at the end of the file name.
+When it comes to changing the file type of a particular file, you can not just rely on changing the filename extension at the end of the file name.
 Amending its extension is probably not expected to work if that particular file is not created correctly.

-Changing the filename extension at the end of the file name won’t convert the file.
-For instance, a video file is not a Word document, hence, changing its file type from Mp4 to Docx won’t turn your Microsoft Word into a video player, all of a sudden.
+Changing the filename extension at the end of the file name won’t actually convert the file.
+For instance, a video file is not a Word document, hence, changing its file type from MP4 to docx won’t turn your video file into a readable document.

-The best method that you can implement to change file extensions is to simply save your desired file in an alternative format or by using an online file conversion service.
-However, if you are confident that the file will still open after simply renaming its file extension, you can try it out quickly using the Windows File Explorer.
-But, that won’t work in the majority of cases.
+The best method that you can implement to change file extensions is to simply save your desired file in an alternative format using the “Save as” option, or by using an online file conversion service.
+However, if you are confident that the file will still open after simply renaming its file extension, you can try it out quickly using File Explorer.

 For instance, if you have an audio file with the extension .docx (file extension used for Word documents) at the end of it, Microsoft Word will surely not be able to run that file for you.

-Before trying to amend the file type, you will have to make sure that the operating system displays the file extension in Windows 10.
+Before trying to amend the file type, you will have to make sure that the operating system displays the file extension.
 Follow these steps to do it:

-- Confirm that the option “Hide extensions for known file types” is unchecked in the advanced settings section.
+Uncheck the “Hide extensions for known file types” option.

 After going through the above process, you will be able to view the file extensions with the file names of each file that you have on your computer system.

-- Open Windows File Explorer on your Windows 10 PC and right-click on the file that you want to change the file extension of.
+Right-click on the file that you want to change the file extension of and click Rename.

 The following is how you can save a file in a different file format:

-That’s it.
-You are good to go.
-If the above method does not work, try using this last method to run that file on your Windows 10 PC.
+If the mentioned earlier (renaming file extensions) does not work, try using this last method to run that file on your Windows PC.
 In this next method, you will be converting your files from one file type to the other using online file type conversion services available on the internet.

 Once you upload a file to an online file type conversion service, the file will be sent to the remote server.
 The remote server will convert this file and then upload it to the cloud from where you can download and use that file in the new file type format.
 This file will be saved directly to your system and can be opened through a software application that is compatible with that sort of file.